greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 While diversity and parity is difficult to achieve in a short period of time, we strongly believe that acknowledging these disparities is an important first step toward justly recognizing contributions from minoritized scientists.
 Our study does just that.
-Now that changes have started to appear in the field of Computational Biology and Bioinformatics, we hope to see similar trend beyond the field and that minoritized scientists contribution will be properly recognized in the long term.
+Now that changes have started to appear in the field of Computational Biology and Bioinformatics, we hope to see similar trend beyond the field and that minoritized scientists' contributions will be properly recognized in the long term.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/43>.